Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Findings

+In the exit survey, adolescent participants rated \sysname{} positively across ease of use, enjoyment, usefulness for recounting events, and the likability of the completed comic strip (see \autoref{fig:survey_adolescent:tam}, \circledigit{a}--\circledigit{d}).
+In contrast, they gave mixed ratings on their willingness to keep using \sysname{} (\autoref{fig:survey_adolescent:tam}-\circledigit{e}).
+Those who rated 3 (`not sure') or below described resistance to diary-keeping (\eg{}, ``\textit{It's fun, but I don't like writing a diary}''-\child{1}) or anticipatory anxiety about sustaining the activity (\eg, ``\textit{If I keep doing it, there might be times when it feels hard.}''-\child{2}), a pattern aligned with autism-related anxiety~\cite{van2011anxiety}.
 Parent participants also showed high acceptance of \sysname{} (see \autoref{fig:survey_parent}).
-According to the exit survey, they perceived \sysname{} as easy for their child to use ($M=4.3$, $SD=0.48$), effective for helping the child express experiences and emotions ($M=4.2$, $SD=0.63$), and helping them understand the child's thinking better ($M=4.2$, $SD=0.63$).
-They also felt it enriched parent–adolescent conversations ($M=4.0$, $SD=0.82$).
-Lastly, parents expressed high willingness to adopt \sysname{} ($M=4.2$, $SD=1.03$) as well as to recommend \sysname{} to other parents ($M=4.4$, $SD=0.70$).
-Motivated by their participation in this study, three parents expressed their intention to continue the journaling activity afterwards, with \parent{2} already having put it into practice: ``\textit{This became the trigger for us to write a journal every day!
+They perceived \sysname{} as easy for their child to use and effective in supporting the child's expression and helping them understand the child's thinking.
+Parents also reported that \sysname{} enriched parent–adolescent conversations and expressed high willingness to adopt \sysname{} as well as to recommend it to other parents.
+Motivated by their experience in the study, three parents expressed their intention to continue the journaling activity, with \parent{2} already having begun the practice: ``\textit{This became the trigger for us to write a journal every day!
 So last Saturday, we bought a bunch of stickers, since my child said she wanted to write while sticking on various characters and objects.}''